- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 Hillside Park Sprayground

-Current Status: CLOSED, opening Memorial Day Weekend
+Current Status: CLOSED, opening date TBA

 Those sprayground is located right next to the Hillside Pool.
 While the pool has an associated cost, the Hillside Park Sprayground is free and accessible during the day, including times when the pool is closed.